Filter Options

 Is a Kenyan family safari recommended?

 “Of course, it’s a privilege for children to be able to go on safari.
 When planned carefully, you’ll find that a safari with kids is an enriching experience for both them and you.
 Nothing stimulates the senses more than spending time in the bush, and children, with their inquiring minds, possibly benefit most.
 Kenya’s wilderness, in particular, is the perfect choice for a family safari.
 And the high density of animals makes wildlife viewing easy and accessible for young ones with shorter attention spans.
-There are plenty of child-friendly accommodation options, and camping is a big winner too.
+There are plenty of child-friendly accommodations, and camping is a big winner too.
 There is no better way to introduce your kids to a bush holiday.”

 1